brycepg/couchdb_apt_setup/README.md

     rm vault.yml
     ansible-vault create vault.yml

+Set the vault password it with another password that you store in your password manager.

 Set the contents of ``vault.yml`` to the password you want for couchdb:

 ```yaml
     couchdb_password: yourstrongcouchdbpassword
 ```

-And then encrypt it with another password that you store in your password manager

 ## Run